r351574nc3/maven-runtime-agent/README.md

 they are running without having to restart.
 This is also useful for loading updates to libraries they use like Rice or KC/KFS while running.

+Before you use this agent, you should know that it:
+* Replaces classes and their schemas in the current running JVM.
+* Intended for use with applications that are actively developed and constantly running.
+* Intended to help developers develop without having to stop the application.
+* Embeds Maven in your application.
+This makes your application dependent upon Maven and all its dependencies at delivery.

 ## Usage

 ### With Tomcat